 Given the above, the police dog handler asks “how” questions about police dog behavior.
 That is, how to teach a police K9 to bite and hold, how to teach the dog to sniff narcotics, how to teach a police dog to follow a scent trail, how to teach a police dog to start and stop attack on command, etc. in short, the police dog handler has the expertise to address issues surrounding the methods used to teach the dog to perform a certain task and whether or not the dog was proficient at that task.
 How to make a police dog perform a behavior or sequence of behaviors requires a different understanding of why the police dog performs a particular behavior, as explained below.

 In contrast, the animal behavior expert has the knowledge to best answer “why” questions.
 Namely, why are police dogs so inherently dangerous?
 Why do police dogs inflict such severe injury to suspects?
 Why do police dogs attack innocent bystanders?
 Why are police dogs at times so unpredictable?
 Why does the handler have such difficulty in controlling a police dog in a given set of circumstances?
 What makes a police K-9 “defective”.
 Competent analysis of these type of “why” questions are usually beyond the expertise of most police dog handlers.

 Which expert to choose for your police dog bite case?

 Both the police dog handler and animal behavior expert will qualify in court as police dog experts.
-However, an attorney’ s choice of which expert to use depends on the issues raised in any particular lawsuit.
+However, an attorney’ s choice of which expert to use depends on the issues raised.
 For example, if there is contention about whether the dog should have been deployed given the circumstances present at the time of the incident then the police dog handler or an use of force expert is the one to choose.
-On the other hand, if the attorney feels the jury needs to know why police dogs are exceptionally dangerous and why the police dog handler had such difficulty in controlling the dog, or why the K-9 was defective, then the animal behavior expert is the best expert to use for this purpose.
+On the other hand, if the attorney feels the jury needs to know why police dogs are exceptionally dangerous or why the police dog handler had such difficulty in controlling the dog, or why the K-9 was defective, then the animal behavior expert is the best expert to use.